-These nutty chocolate cookies have a nice crackle top highlighted by the use of powdered sugar.
-If you need a nice big batch of easy little cookies, these are a good choice.
+These Chocolate Nut Cookies have a nice crackle top highlighted with powdered sugar.
+If you need a nice big batch of easy little cookies, this recipe is a good choice.

 Makes about 4 dozen

 - 1/2 cup Earth Balance or other vegan buttery spread